babylonhealth/corrsim/README.md

 # CorrSim

-CorrSim is an evaluation framework and a collection of statistical similarity measures for word vectors described in
+**CorrSim** is an evaluation framework and a collection of statistical similarity measures for word vectors described in

 Vitalii Zhelezniak, Aleksandar Savkov, April Shen, and Nils Y. Hammerla. *Correlation Coefficients and Semantic Textual Similarity, NAACL-HLT 2019.*

+**CorrSet** is a a collection of multivariate statistical similarity measures for word vectors described in

+Vitalii Zhelezniak, April Shen, Daniel Busbridge, Aleksandar Savkov, and Nils Y. Hammerla. *Correlations between Word Vector Sets, EMNLP-IJCNLP 2019.*

 ## Dependencies